jfarmer/project-js-textalyze/README.md

 ## [v1.1] Basic Frequency Statistics

-Using hard-coded examples, write a function that takes an `Array` containing arbitrary and possibly duplicated entries as input and returns a `Map` containing item/frequency pairs.
+Using hard-coded examples, write a function that takes an `Array` containing arbitrary and possibly duplicated entries as input and returns a `Object` containing item/frequency pairs.
 Print out those pairs in a sensible way.

-That is, if the input has 100 entries and 20 of the are letter "a" then then resultant `Map` should have
+That is, if the input has 100 entries and 20 of the are letter "a" then then returned `Object` should have

 ```javascript
 { 'a': 0.20 }